Your first web scenario

 spec/recording_items.spec.ts

-and a multi-actor scenario inspec/multi-actor.spec.ts
+and a multi-actor scenario inspec/multi-actor_scenarios.spec.ts

 .
 What differences and what similarities can you see in how the actors are accessed? - Inspect tasks in